Section 12 – Cruel and unusual treatment or punishment

 Similarly, in the criminal context, the Criminal Code’s “dangerous offender” regime does not unjustifiably limit section 12 of the Charter, because the sentencing judge retains discretion under the statutory provisions to apply the relevant principles and objectives of sentencing, in order to impose a fit sentence in the circumstances of the particular offender (Boutilier, supra at paragraphs 48-71).
 Where the sentencing judge decides to impose an indeterminate sentence on a dangerous offender, the regime allows for periodic review of the individual’s circumstances by the parole board (Lyons, supra at 341).
 Where, however, the review is not properly conducted, the punishment may become "cruel and unusual" (Steele v.
 Mountain Institution, [1990] 2 S.C.R.
 1385).

 One appellate court has concluded that placements in administrative segregation for a continuous period longer than 15 calendar days infringe section 12 of the Charter (Canadian Civil Liberties Association v.
 Canada, supra at paragraphs 68-119; Brazeau v.
 Canada (Attorney General), 2020 ONCA 184; Francis v.
 Ontario, 2021 ONCA 197).
 In the context of a class action, the same court has upheld the finding that for inmates who are seriously mentally ill, a placement in administrative segregation for any duration is contrary to section 12 (Francis, supra at paragraphs 30-49).
 Other cases have held that segregation of an inmate is not necessarily contrary to section 12, but that it may be cruel and unusual treatment or punishment in certain instances, if it is so excessive as to outrage standards of decency (Olson, supra, aff'd without reference to this point, S.C.C.; Marriott, supra at paragraphs 34-46; British Columbia Civil Liberties Association v Canada (Attorney General), 2018 BCSC 62 at paragraphs 525-534, partly overturned but not on this issue in British Columbia Civil Liberties Association v.
 Canada (Attorney General), 2019 BCCA 228, appeal to SCC discontinued).
-In one individual case, a prolonged period of administrative segregation in pre-trial detention was found to be a violation of section 12, in light of the particular conditions and the impacts on the individual (R. v.
-Capay, 2019 ONSC 535 at paragraphs 399-415).
+A prolonged period of administrative segregation in pre-trial detention can also be found to be a violation of section 12, in light of the particular conditions and the impacts on the individual (R. v.
+Capay, 2019 ONSC 535 at paragraphs 399-415; R. v.
+Husbands, 2019 ONSC 6824 at paragraphs 172-177).

 It is not necessarily cruel and unusual to detain an accused person awaiting trial in conditions that are similar to those for individuals who have been convicted and are serving a sentence of imprisonment.
 So long as the conditions do not "outrage standards of decency", in light of all the circumstances, section 12 is not limited by this sort of treatment.
 (Sanchez v.
 Superintendent of the Metropolitan Toronto West Detention Centre (1996), 34 C.R.R.
 (2d) 368 (Ont.
-C.A.)).
+C.A.)); applied in R. v.
+Charley, 2019 ONSC 6490 at paragraphs 23-30).

 In Boudreault, the Supreme Court considered the mandatory imposition of the victim surcharge, a monetary penalty of an amount set by law, which was imposed on all offenders on a cumulative basis for each and every conviction or discharge.
 After a detailed consideration of the practical impacts of the surcharge on the most marginalized offenders, the Court found a section 12 violation: the “actual imposition, operation, and effects of the mandatory surcharge, when combined, create a grossly disproportionate punishment” for certain offenders (supra at paragraph 61).
 The court’s analysis was most concerned with the impacts of the surcharge on offenders who “live in serious poverty … have precarious housing situations … [and] struggle with addiction” (supra at paragraphs 54, 86).